 - Marine Rachel Cole-Alvez teams up with The Punisher after (in an eerie parallel to Frank's own backstory) members of The Exchange start a shoot-out at her wedding, killing her new husband and the rest of her family.

 - In an old issue of Sonic the Hedgehog, Robotnik is shocked to learn that Sonic and Sally are getting married, and declares an all-out assault on the wedding.
 After a massive brawl between Sonic and the badniks, they tell Robotnik that he wasted his time: the wedding was just a stage play.

 - Averted in the Fan Comic Chess Piece.
-Giving the hectic life of the heroes, the intrincated Love Dodecahedron, and the precense of one of the adversaries it's almost sure this Trope will play up, it doesn't.
-The wedding goes quietly, just as plan
+Giving the hectic life of the heroes, the intrincated Love Dodecahedron, and the presence of one of the adversaries it's almost sure this Trope will play up, it doesn't.
+The wedding goes quietly, just as planned.

 - So far averted in DC Nation, where there have been three weddings and a vow renewal so far.
 A subversion was when the Dibnys renewed their vows after Sue got better.
 Some of the Rogues Gallery showed up, but it was to pay their respects and bounce any adversary that was going to be on less than their best behavior.

-- The Magical Girl Lyrical Nanoha/ Sailor Moon crossover fic White Devil Of The Moon shows that, no matter who you think you are, it's a bad idea to try to crash a wedding attended to by the Takamachi family.
+- The Lyrical Nanoha/Sailor Moon crossover fic White Devil of the Moon shows that, no matter who you think you are, it's a bad idea to try to crash a wedding attended to by the Takamachi family.
 And Fate.